What is satin fabric UK?

 Satin material is renowned for being a romantic, luxurious, and sensuous fabric.
 Satin weaves have a glossy face, which makes them instantly recognisable.
 Some other notable satin properties include:

 - Durable and strong

 - Smooth surface

 - Generally, a dull back

 - Can be tricky to work with

-Advantages of satin fabric
+Advantages of satin fabric UK

 The main advantage of satin fabric is that it can be as expensive or as affordable as you need it to be.
-Because satin is a weave as opposed to a specific material, you can choose whether to opt for silk satin fabric, a luxurious and expensive satin, or satin from a synthetic yarn, such as polyester or nylon.
-The type of yarn you choose will also impact its ease of washing.
+Because satin is a weave as opposed to specific material, you can choose whether to opt for silk satin fabric, a luxurious and expensive satin, or satin from synthetic yarn, such as polyester or nylon.
+The type of yarn you choose will also impact the ease of washing.
 Satin made from silk, for example, must be dry cleaned only.
 Satin made from synthetic fibres, however, are easier to care for and can be washed at home.